phetsims/phet-info/checklists/prototype-checklist.md

 # Prototype Checklist

-This checklist includes minimal list of things that should be completed before a prototype version is published.
+This checklist includes a minimal list of tasks that should be completed before a prototype version is published.

 - [ ] Run with `stringTest=X` to verify that all strings are translatable.
 You should see nothing but 'X' strings in the